influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withFetch(fetch)
 ```

-Fetch specifies a number of refs that should be fetched before checkout
+"Fetch specifies a number of refs that should be fetched before checkout"

 ### fn git.withFetchMixin